Info

 Her approach to cultural writing + journalism took shape while serving as arts and culture editor for The A&T Register, the student newspaper at North Carolina A&T State University, where she reported on campus galleries, community panel discussions, and local artist showcases throughout Greensboro.
 Working within these creative communities made clear to her that culture can’t be separated from history, politics, or material conditions — and that arts coverage is incomplete without interrogating the structures that shape access, visibility, and value.

-After earning a B.S. in Journalism and Mass Communication with a concentration in Public Relations in 2021, Re’Dreyona spent years developing editorial expertise in professional media roles.
+After earning a B.S. in Journalism and Mass Communication in 2021, Re’Dreyona spent years developing editorial expertise in professional media roles.
 Her work during this period strengthened her skills in content strategy, editorial workflows, digital publishing, and audience development, while sharpening her desire to return to arts and culture with greater intentionality and depth.

 In 2025, she launched Art n’ Soul, an independent publication exploring art and culture through profiles, features, essays, and cultural analysis.
 The project centers questions of representation, institutional power, cultural memory, and the tensions that arise when art becomes a site of political, economic, and social negotiation — particularly within communities of color.

-Her work is influenced by writers and thinkers such as Ta-Nehisi Coates, Toni Morrison, bell hooks, and Toni Cade Bambara, whose approaches to writing + criticism treat art and culture as inseparable from questions of history, identity, and power.
-She is drawn to work that resists trend-driven coverage in favor of context, care, and intellectual rigor.
+Her work is influenced by writers, thinkers, playwrights, and visual storytellers such as Ta-Nehisi Coates, Toni Morrison, Maya Angelou, Joan Didion, bell hooks, Toni Cade Bambara, Mara Brock Akil, Shonda Rhimes, Lorriane Hansberry, August Wilson, Kathleen Collins, Julie Dash, John Singleton, and Ava DuVernay, whose work approaches storytelling as inseparable from questions of history, identity, memory, performance, and power.
+She is drawn to work that resists trend-driven coverage and flattened representation in favor of context, emotional depth, cultural specificity, and intellectual rigor.

 Across her work, Re’Dreyona remains committed to the belief that culture is central to how we make life meaningful and build toward better futures.